-Schedule J must be completed after calculating the DIVIDEND EXCLUSION line on the respective parts of Schedule R but before calculating the line for ALLOCATED DIVIDEND EXCLUSION.
+FYI Schedule J must be completed after calculating the DIVIDEND EXCLUSION line on Schedule R but before calculating the line for the ALLOCATED DIVIDEND EXCLUSION.
+The amount from the DIVIDEND EXCLUSION line from Schedule R is the amount to use when calculating the dividends and deemed dividends excluded from the numerator and/or denominator for the purposes of completing Schedule J.